LawalZainab/Leveraging-Machine-Learning-for-Early-Prediction-and-Management-of-Diabete-BigData-Analytics-Project/README.md

 #### Technique 2: SMOTE( Synthetic Minority Over-Sampling Technique)- Vanderbilt Datasets
 Smote generates synthetic minority class examples by interpolating between existing instances.
 This helps in increasing the diversity of the minority class.
+SMOTE is an oversampling technique where the synthetic samples are generated for the minority class.
+This algorithm helps to overcome the overfitting problem posed by random oversampling.
+It focuses on the feature space to generate new instances with the help of interpolation between the positive instances that lie together.

 ``` Python
 smote = SMOTE(random_state =11)